bbglab/bbgwiki/docs/Plots_and_scripts/minibam_hartwig_GCP.md

 CPCT02010702    19:18451144-18451544
 CPCT02010728    2:176568493-176568893
 ```

-    !!! important
+    !!! info
         The regions file must be sort by sampleID.

-We need to extract the CRAM URLs from the _manifest.json_ of the hartwig release of interest, in this case 20230914v:
+We need to extract the CRAM URLs from the _manifest.json_ of the hartwig release of interest, in this case _20230914v_:

 ```
 #/workspace/datasets/hartwig/20230914/scripts/minibam/extract_urls.py